top of page

 Adopted Project: ACCESS D: Advancing Community Collaboration and Engagement Strategies in Dementia

-Start Date: 14th July 2025
+14 July 2025

-Project Summary
+Project summary

-Many people are interested in taking part in dementia research but do not know how to get involved, are unsure about what participation would involve, or do not feel that research is for people like them.
-As a result, studies often struggle to recruit enough participants, and those who do take part may not reflect the wider population.
+Many people are interested in taking part in dementia research but do not know how to get involved, are unsure what participation would involve, or do not feel that research is for people like them.
+As a result, studies often struggle to recruit enough participants, and those who take part may not reflect the wider population.

 What have we done with our new knowledge?